Gli abstracts più recenti sulla tecnologia PIEZOSURGERY®

 Copyright © 2018 Elsevier Inc. All rights reserved.

 KEYWORDS: Brain tumors; Craniotomy; Dural sinuses; Piezosurgery; Ultrasonic surgery.

-Piezoelectric Surgery for Dorsal Spine: A technical note.
+Piezoelectric Surgery for Dorsal Spine.

 Franzini, Legnani, Beretta, Prada, DiMeco, Visintini, Franzini.